twajr/ckad-prep-notes/README.md

 ```
 kubectl create secret generic my-secret --from-literal=foo=bar -o yaml --dry-run > my-secret.yaml
 ```
-Also above, the --from-literal flag is useful for things like config maps and secrets for their basic cases.
+Also the --from-literal flag is useful for things like config maps and secrets for their basic cases.
 The above output:
 ```
 apiVersion: v1
 data: